gitlabhq/omnibus-gitlab/doc/settings/nginx.md

-In some cases you may want to host GitLab using an existing Passenger/NGINX installation but still have the convenience of updating and installing using the omnibus packages.
+In some cases you may want to host GitLab using an existing Passenger/NGINX installation but still have the convenience of updating and installing using the Linux packages.

 NOTE:
-When disabling NGINX, you won't be able to access other services included by Omnibus, like Mattermost, etc. unless you manually add them in `nginx.conf`.
+When disabling NGINX, you won't be able to access other services included in a Linux package installation such as Mattermost unless you manually add them in `nginx.conf`.

 ### Configuration